How To Tell a Story Through Mobile Photography

 Consistent Editing Style

 One significant difference between highly seasoned photographers and beginners is the overall level of consistency in their post-production processes.
-Clean, seamless Instagram feeds, and portfolio galleries make for one helluva presentation.
+Clean, seamless Instagram feeds and portfolio galleries make for one helluva presentation.
 It speaks volumes to the testaments of one's work.
-Most visionary experts go through a wonky editing phase, so don't take it personally.
+Most visionary experts undergo a wonky editing phase, so don't take it personally.

 First, define what you want your editing style to be.